Kristina01111000/Drws_site/README.md

 10/19

 - Prepare for an email blast for next week
-- Always cc dr walsdorf on any email i send to other people about the site
 - Change the color of all 4 background images for the header
 - Slow down the slides
 - Try getting images from bigstock that he already owns for the slides